-Example: This is a breach for contract case.
-The plaintiff is a widget seller called Seller Company.
-The defendant is a widget purchaser called Purchaser Company.
-Seller Company alleges that Purchaser Company breached their contract by failing to pay for widgets.
-Purchaser Company denies Seller Company's allegations.

-4. Trial Length.
+- 4. Trial Length.
 State the estimated number of trial days, including jury selection, opening statements, and closing arguments.
-A typical trial day will begin around 9:00 a.m. and end around 4:30 p.m. with about an hour for a lunch break.
-Trial counsel must be present by 8:45 a.m. to discuss any preliminary matters.
-The Court will provide as much advance notice as possible of any changes to this schedule.
+A typical trial day will begin around 9:30 a.m. and end around 4:30 p.m. with about an hour for a lunch break.
 The Court presumptively seats an 8-person jury, with all 8 jurors deliberating.
-The parties may recommend a different number of jurors be selected, subject to Federal Rule of Civil Procedure 48(a).
-Parties often underestimate the number of trial days necessary and/or fail to proceed efficiently once the trial begins.
-The Court strongly recommends that the parties carefully consider the time necessary for each part of trial and plan accordingly.
-Although the Court will not preclude any party from presenting their case, the Court sets aside only the trial days estimated by the parties and expects the trial to conclude within that time period absent exigent circumstances.

-5. Stipulations and Uncontested Facts.
+The parties may recommend a different number of jurors be selected, subject to Federal Rule of Civil Procedure 48(a). - 5.
+Stipulations and Uncontested Facts.
 In numbered paragraphs, state any stipulations and uncontested facts.
 No later than 10 business days before the pretrial order is due, the parties much serve on each other proposed stipulations and uncontested facts.
-No later than 5 business days before the due date, the parties must confer in good faith to arrive at as many stipulations and uncontested facts as possible.
-The parties must propose a method for presenting the stipulated facts to the jury (e.g., read into record, included in final jury instructions, etc.)

-6. Witness Description Lists.
+No later than 5 business days before the due date, the parties must confer in good faith to arrive at as many stipulations and uncontested facts as possible. - 6.
+Witness Description Lists.
 Each party shall provide a list of witnesses, including expert witnesses, divided into (a) witnesses who will be called at trial; (b) witnesses who may be called to testify at trial; and (c) witnesses whose testimony will be presented by deposition or other prior testimony (indicating whether the presentation will be by reading a transcript or playing a video and including a brief summary of the legal and/or factual basis for presenting the testimony in that manner, as opposed to in-person).
-For each witness, provide a concise (2 or 3 sentences) description of the witness and the witness' role in the case and estimate the amount of total time (including direct, cross, and redirect) required for each witness.
+For each witness, provide a concise (2 or 3 sentences) description of the witness and the witness' role in the case.
 Witnesses who are not on the lists are barred from testifying unless the proponent shows good cause for the failure to disclose the witness.
-The names of witnesses on the lists will be read to the jury during jury selection to ensure that potential jurors do not personally know any witnesses.

-7. Deposition Designations.
+The names of witnesses on the lists will be read to the jury during jury selection to ensure that potential jurors do not personally know any witnesses. - 7.
+Deposition Designations.
 If a party proposes to introduce a witness's testimony via a deposition rather than live testimony, then the offering party must serve the page/line designations of the deposition transcript on the opposing party 10 business days in advance of the pretrial order due date.
 The opposing party must serve objections to designations (including a concise basis for the objection, like the Exhibit Chart discussed below) and also state the opposing party's counter-designations (including counter-designations conditioned on an objection being overruled) 5 business days in advance of the pretrial order's due date.
 The parties shall generate a joint chart, in page order, that sets forth the designation, objection, counter-designation if objection overruled, any counter-designations, and any objections to the counter-designations (again, with a concise basis for the objection, like the Exhibit Chart).
-The parties should include any objected-to portions of the designated deposition testimony in the exhibit binders submitted to the Court per the instructions below.

-Unless the parties agree otherwise, one of Judge Hunt's law clerks will be made available to read the deposition testimony into the record.
-By the morning of the trial day during which the deposition testimony will be read, the party offering the testimony must provide the Court with two copies of the transcript with designated portions highlighted.

-8. Exhibits and Exhibit Charts.
-The parties must submit exhibit charts, one for plaintiff's exhibits and another for defendant's exhibits, which states the following: (a) the exhibit number; (b) the date of the document or exhibit, if applicable; (c) a brief, neutral description of the exhibit; (d) a concise statement of the exhibit's relevance; (e) whether there is an objection to admission of the exhibit, and if so, a concise statement of the basis for the objection; and (f) a concise response to the objection, if any.
+The parties should include any objected-to portions of the designated deposition testimony in the exhibit binders submitted to the Court per the instructions below. - 8.
+Exhibits and Exhibit Charts.
+The parties must submit an exhibit chart, one for plaintiff's exhibits and another for defendant's exhibits, which states the following: (a) the exhibit number; (b) the date of the document or exhibit, if applicable; (c) a brief, neutral description of the exhibit; (d) a concise statement of the exhibit's relevance; (e) whether there is an objection to admission of the exhibit, and if so, a concise statement of the basis for the objection; and (f) a concise response to the objection, if any.
 The chart's format shall be substantially similar to the example below (landscape orientation is encouraged).